nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Finding tasks and events before or on a given date: `find_schedule`
-Finds tasks and events before or on the specified date from the event list.
+Finds uncompleted tasks that are due before or on the specified date and events that are ongoing given the specified date.

 Format: `find_schedule DATE`
-* Tasks refer to **uncompleted tasks** with deadlines before or on the specified date
+* Tasks to be found here are uncompleted tasks with deadlines before or on the specified date.
-* Events refer to events with start date before or on the specified date and end date after or on the specified date, i.e., `event start date <= given date <= event end date`
+* Events to be found here are events with start date before or on the specified date and end date after or on the specified date, i.e., `event start date <= given date <= event end date`.
-* Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`
+* Date entered must be a valid date and in the format of `YYYY-MM-DD`, e.g. `2021-04-01`.
+  It can be a date that is earlier than today.
 * Only one single date can be entered.
   If more than one dates are supplied, program will return an error message indicating invalid date format.
   If no date is given, an error message indicating invalid command format will be returned.
 * After running `find_schedule`, if you wish to view all existing tasks and all existing events, please use the `list_task` and `list_event` respectively.

 Examples:
-* `find_schedule 2021-06-01` finds all existing uncompleted tasks with deadlines and all existing events with start date before or on the specified date and end date after or on before or on `1st June 2021`.
+* `find_schedule 2021-06-01` finds all existing uncompleted tasks with deadlines before or on the specified date and all existing events with start date before or on the specified date and end date after or on before or on `1st June 2021`.